junhoyeo/frogress/README.md

 ![Compared](./docs/images/compared.png)

-Most existing line progress bar UI implementations do not support gradation or rounded edges.
+Lots of existing line progress bar UIs do not support color gradients or rounded edges.

+Most implementations it wrong.
+The upper-right image is the **most common mistake with inconsistent behavior;** Gradients are shrunk with the progress width, border-radius is working strangely with small values.

 ## 🌸 Styling
 TBD